Pets and Temperature Changes - how does Pet temperature monitoring affect?

 Ways to Protect Your Pet During Temperature Extremes

-Provide Access to Shade or Shelter: If your pet is spending time outside, it's important to provide access to shade or shelter.
-This can include a covered porch, doghouse, or other shaded areas where your pet can escape the sun's rays.
+Ensure pets spend time: Outdoors, have access to shade or shelter to protect them from heat.
+This can include a covered porch, doghouse, or other shaded areas.
+These spots let your pet escape the sun's rays.
 If possible, try to keep your pet indoors during the hottest parts of the day.

 Plenty of Fresh Water: Pets need access to plenty of fresh water during hot weather to stay hydrated.
 Make sure to refill water bowls frequently and consider adding ice cubes to help keep the water cool.